-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of members of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: US]

+[2.
+States Parties shall make strong efforts to protect human rights in their criminal justice responses.: YE]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, and persons with disabilities in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: CV]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].2.
-States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, , in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: TR][2 alt.
+States Parties shall make efforts to promote gender equality and the empowerment of women and girls in all their diversity, including through gender mainstreaming, in the development, implementation, and application of its policies, programmes, and legislation under this Convention.: CA, AU, UK, ZA, EU & mS, NZ; against – HS]

+[2 bis.
+States Parties shall address the particular impacts of cybercrime on members of diverse (vulnerable: EU & mS) groups (including women, children, older persons, and those affected by multiple and intersecting forms of discrimination,: EU & mS) in measures undertaken to prevent and combat cybercrime.: CA, AU, UK, ZA, EU & mS, NZ; against – HS]

+[2 ter or bis alt.
+States Parties shall address the particular impacts of cybercrime on diverse groups in vulnerable situations, including women, children, older persons, Indigenous Peoples, people of diverse gender identities, expressions, and sexual orientations, people with disabilities, people living in poverty, and minority groups, and those affected by multiple and intersecting forms of discrimination, in measures undertaken to prevent and combat cybercrime.: AU, CA, NZ; against – HS]

+[Article 5 alt.
+Respect for human rights

+1. States Parties shall implement their obligations and perform the provisions contained in this Convention in accordance with their obligations under international human rights law, and with full respect for the rule of law.

+2. States Parties shall(:

+(a) mainstream a gender perspective and to empower women and girls, and shall

+(b) take into consideration the special circumstances and needs of persons and groups;: UK, AU)

+in vulnerable situations in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: AR, BR, CO, CL, MX, HN, DO, PY, UY, NZ, UK]

 Chapter II Criminalization